Dyer, Indiana: Roads

 Dyer's primary arterial road is U.S. Route 30/Lincoln Highway, which runs east–west through the town.
 A 1.3 mi stretch of this route traversing Dyer and Schererville was considered one of the most prominent Seedling Mile projects on the Lincoln Highway when it was constructed in the early 1920s, and came to be known as the highway's "Ideal Section."
 It remains in use to this day.

 Amtrak

 Amtrak, the national passenger rail system, provides service to Dyer at the Dyer Amtrak Station.
 The station is served by the Cardinal with service to Chicago Union Station and New York Penn Station via Washington Union Station.

+South Shore Line

+Dyer commuters to Chicago are served by Munster/Dyer station, a South Shore Line rail station in Munster, Indiana.
+It opened on March 31, 2026.
+The main station and parking lots are in Munster while overflow parking is in Dyer.

 Education

 Dyer is located in the Lake Central School Corporation.
 Public high school students living in Dyer attend Lake Central High School located in St. John, Indiana.
 Three of the system's schools are located within Dyer town limits: Kahler Middle School, Protsman Elementary School, and Bibich Elementary School.

 Private schools in Dyer include Protestant Reformed Christian School and Illiana Christian High School.

 Mid-America Reformed Seminary is a theological institution located in Dyer.